steerzac/BufferOverflow/README.md

 	`$ gcc -fno-stack-protector -m32 vulnerability.c`

-2. Detrmine the address of the malicious function (e.g. the function name 'malicious').
+2. Detrmine the address of the malicious function (e.g. the function named 'malicious').
 You can do this in two ways.

 	a.
 Easy method. run `./a.out` and it will print the address for you.<br>
 	b.
 Cooler method. run `objdump -d a.out | less` and find the address manually.